by Hadley Robinson

 , a schismatic priest in the Church of Ireland.
 Like Mormonism, the peculiar views of Darbyism have no connection

-with historical Christian orthodoxy, especially the notions of a secret and second Rapture of the Church and that the kingdom of God described in the Old Testament is different from the Church
+with historical Christian orthodoxy, especially the notions of a secret and second Rapture of the Church and that the Jewish Church of the Old Testament is saved in a different manner than the Church

-established by Jesus Christ.
+established by Jesus Christ in New Testament.
 Steve Gregg has a written

 summarizing the peculiar views of Darbyism and how it deviates from historic Christian orthodoxy, especially in regards to the relationship between Israel and the Church.